Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: When Does the Model Fold a Hairpin or Helix?

-We now outline our activation patching setup.
-We select a donor protein containing a beta hairpin and a target protein containing a helix-turn-helix motif.
-We then run both proteins through ESMFold, extracting the sequence representation $s^{(k)}$ and pairwise representation $z^{(k)}$ at each block $k$ of the folding trunk.
-During the target's forward pass, we replace representations in the target's helical region with the donor's hairpin representations, aligning the two regions at their loop positions.
-We then observe whether the output structure contains a hairpin in the patched region (Fig.~\ref{fig:activation_patching}).
-To simplify our causal analysis, we disable recycling and run the trunk only once.
-For the short proteins considered recycling provides minimal improvements (App.~\ref{app:recycling}).
+\mypar{Activation patching setup} We use activation patching to localize where the folding trunk commits to a structural motif.
+We select a \emph{donor protein} containing a secondary structure motif (a beta hairpin or alpha-helical region) and a \emph{target protein} containing the opposite motif.
+We run both proteins through the folding trunk, extracting the sequence representation $s^{(k)}$ and pairwise representation $z^{(k)}$ at each block $k$.
+During the target's forward pass, we replace representations in the target's motif region with the donor's.
+We then observe whether the output structure contains the donor motif in the patched region (Fig.~\ref{fig:activation_patching}).
+To simplify causal analysis, we disable recycling; for the short proteins considered, recycling provides minimal improvements (App.~\ref{app:recycling}).

-\mypar{Dataset construction} We curated a dataset of 95 target proteins consisting of alpha-helical structures from diverse protein families.
-For donor hairpins, we assembled a dataset of about 80,000 beta hairpins extracted from the Protein Data Bank (PDB; \citealt{berman2000protein}).
-Each hairpin consists of two strands (5--10 residues each) connected by a short loop (2--5 residues).
-Using DSSP~\citep{kabsch1983dictionary}, we identified internal loop regions in each target protein, then sampled 10 donor hairpins per loop, aligning loop positions to define a target region of 15–20 residues for intervention.
-This yielded about 5,000 patching experiments in total, across 95 targets, 10 donors per loop, and a median of 5 loops per protein.
-Appendix \ref{app:experiment_datasets} provides more details.
+\mypar{Dataset construction} We selected 200 target proteins and approximately 130,000 donor motif regions from the PDB~\citep{berman2000protein}.
+Using DSSP~\citep{kabsch1983dictionary}, we identified motif regions in each target, sampled 10 donors per motif, and aligned motif positions to define 15--20 residue intervention regions, yielding $\approx$10,000 patching experiments (App.~\ref{app:experiment_datasets}).

-\mypar{Full patching establishes feasibility} We first verify that patching can induce hairpin formation by patching both sequence and pairwise representations of the hairpins across all 48 blocks of the folding trunk.
-Approximately 40\% of patches ($\approx$ 2,000 cases) successfully produce a hairpin in the target region, as measured by DSSP secondary structure assignment (see Appendix~\ref{app:hairpin_detection_algorithm} for our hairpin verification algorithm).
-Additionally, we compared patching across different modules (encoder, trunk, and structure module) and found trunk patching to be the most effective (Appendix~\ref{app:other_modules}).
+\mypar{Full patching establishes feasibility} We first verify that patching can induce donor motif formation by patching both sequence and pairwise representations across all 48 blocks of the folding trunk.
+Approximately 40\% of patches ($\approx$4,000 cases) successfully produce the donor motif in the target region, as measured by DSSP secondary structure assignment (App.~\ref{app:hairpin_detection_algorithm}).
+In ESMFold, patching at the encoder or structure module is substantially less effective (App.~\ref{app:other_modules}), establishing the trunk as the critical site of structural decision-making.